owebster/ms4-oWine/README.md

 * SQLite

 ## Feature and Technology Testing

+For Admin access to the page to assit with testing:

+Username: owebster
+Password: password

 ### Manual testing:
 Each feature set was tested on mobile, medium and large screen, natively and also via developer inspection on Chrome and Safari.
 Log in functionality